OPT4SMART/crazychoir/citeus.md

 ### Citing CrazyChoir

-If you are you using ChoiRbot in research work to be published, please cite the accompanying paper
+If you are using CrazyChoir in research work to be published, please cite the accompanying paper

 @article{pichierri2023crazychoir,
-    title={CrazyChoir: Flying Swarms of Crazyflie Quadrotors in ROS 2}, author={Pichierri, Lorenzo and Testa, Andrea and Notarstefano, Giuseppe}, journal={arXiv preprint arXiv:2302.00716},
+  title={CrazyChoir: Flying Swarms of Crazyflie Quadrotors in ROS 2}, author={Pichierri, Lorenzo and Testa, Andrea and Notarstefano, Giuseppe}, journal={IEEE Robotics and Automation Letters}, year={2023}, publisher={IEEE}
-    year={2023}
 }

-You can read our paper also on [ArXiv](https://arxiv.org/pdf/2302.00716.pdf).
+You can read our paper [here](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10153630).